Published On: Jul 18 2011 01:10:06 PM CDTUpdated On: Jun 25 2015 11:38:58 AM CDT

-It's been more than 20 years since the TV show "Saved by the Bell" went off the air.
+It's been 25 years since the TV show "Saved by the Bell" premiered on Aug.
+20, 1989.
+Click on to find out what the show's stars are up to today.

+Mark-Paul Gosselaar played Zachary "Zack" Morris, the camera-addressing, scheming protagonist of most episodes.

+Final draft — It's been 25 years since the TV show "Saved by the Bell" premiered on Aug.
+20, 1989.
 Click on to find out what the show's stars are up to today.

 Mark-Paul Gosselaar played Zachary "Zack" Morris, the camera-addressing, scheming protagonist of most episodes.